Abhishekamanchi/News/README.md

 # News

   ## Features

 - Easily access Today's top news around the world
 - easy to use anyone can access the news info from anywhere
 - you can select differnt news source as per your convenience
 - You can use this tool without downloading any app, any signup and registration are not required for using this tool.

- ## Deployment and Hosting

-To deploy this project run, I have used [Netlify.com](https://www.netlify.com/)

 ## API Reference